vsivsi/meteor-job-collection/README.md

 ### `jobRestart(ids, options)`
 #### Restarts a cancelled or failed job.

-* `ids` -- an Id or array of Ids to remove from server
+* `ids` -- an Id or array of Ids to restart from server

     `ids: Match.OneOf(Match.Where(validId), [ Match.Where(validId) ])`